 Responsibility Name of Responsible Party

-Proponent Mr Rian Chalmers
+Proponent Dr. Ivan Marx

 Environmental Control Officer/ ECO (To be appointed)

 Site Manager (To be appointed)

-9. ENVIRONMENTAL MANAGEMENT PROGRAMME
+10. ENVIRONMENTAL MANAGEMENT PROGRAMME

-9.1 CONSTRUCTION PHASE
+10.1 CONSTRUCTION PHASE

-Activity Management / Mitigation Responsibility Frequency / Timing Authorisations, Licences Environmental Authorisations and Permits All necessary authorisations, permits and licences must be obtained by the Proponent prior to Proponent Once-off construction commencement.
-This includes any permits required for demolition works. Гторопені Office-off Appointment of Appointment of Environmental Control Officer Environmental Control An Independent ECO must be appointed at the Proponent's cost to monitor the implementation of Officer the EMPr.
+Activity Management / Mitigation Responsibility Frequency / Timing Authorisations, Licences Environmental Authorisations and Permits All necessary authorisations, permits and licences must be obtained by the Proponent prior to construction commencement.
+This includes permits for the removal of protected plants.
+Proponent Once-off Appointment of Appointment of Environmental Control Officer Environmental Control Officer An Independent ECO must be appointed at the Proponent's cost to monitor the implementation of the EMPr.
 Fourteen (14) days written notice must be given to the Department that the activity will commence.
 Commencement for the purposes of this condition includes site preparation.
-The notice must include a date on which it is anticipated that the activity will commence which includes Once-off site preparation and demolition.
-Proponent & The nomination of the ECO must be given to DEDEAT, in writing fourteen (14) days prior to ECO construction commencement.
-The notification must include contact details for the ECO and 200 details pertaining to the ECO's relevant experience.
+The notice must include a date on which it is anticipated that the activity will commence which includes site preparation and demolition.
+Proponent & ECO Once-off The nomination of the ECO must be given to DEDEAT, in writing fourteen (14) days prior to construction commencement.
+The notification must include contact details for the ECO and details pertaining to the ECO's relevant experience.
 Should the ECO for the development change at any time, this must be communicated, in writing, to DEDEAT, within fourteen (14) days of appointing the new ECO.
-The notification must include As required contact details for the ECO, details pertaining to the ECO's relevant experience and reasons for 7.10.104000 the change in ECO.
-Preparation of Method Method Statements T Statements Method Statements must be submitted by the Proponent/ Contractor to the ECO and must be Prior to adhered to by the Proponent/ Contractor.
-These relate to water and stormwater management Proponent/ commencement of requirements, solid waste management requirements, the storage of hazardous materials (if Contractor construction and applicable), and standard emergency procedures.
-33 during construction (if necessary) The ECO will monitor the implementation of the Statements.
-ECO On-going
+The notification must include contact details for the ECO, details pertaining to the ECO's relevant experience and reasons for the change in ECO.
+As required Preparation of Method Method Statements Statements Method Statements must be submitted by the Proponent/ Contractor to the ECO and must be adhered to by the Proponent/ Contractor.
+These relate to water and stormwater management requirements, solid waste management requirements, the storage of hazardous materials (if applicable), and standard emergency procedures.
+Proponent/ Contractor Prior to commencement of construction and during construction (if necessary)